bytebase/bytebase.com/content/blog/longbridge-case-study.md

 ![_](/content/blog/longbridge-case-study/terraform-solution.webp)

 The application calls on the Terraform Provider of the database instance supplier to create a new database, and then calls the [Bytebase Terraform Provider](https://registry.terraform.io/providers/bytebase/bytebase/latest/docs) for automatic management.
-The rest is pretty similar: Bytebase syncs database schema and the application initialized data.
+The rest is pretty similar: Bytebase syncs database schema and the application initializes data.

 One small detail: if there are new changes being released during the creation of a new tenant database, this new change might be missing.
 Bytebase can detect such special situations and ensure that the new tenant database is consistent with baseline database schema.